Ukraine in emergency talks with EU neighbors on gas imports

 Slovakia’s Eustream, which operates the gas network, denied this.
 “Eustream is prepared for cooperation with its Ukrainian partners on reverse flows,” a Eustream spokesman said.
 The company added that “meetings scheduled for the next few days should provide answers to questions of technical, financial and time nature”.

-Additional reporting by Will Dunham in Washington, Michael Kahn in Prague, Denis Pinchuk in Moscow and Alexander Winning in London; Writing by Thomas Grove; Editing by David Stamp and Mohammad Zargham
+Additional reporting by Michael Kahn in Prague, Denis Pinchuk in Moscow and Alexander Winning in London; Writing by Thomas Grove; editing by David Stamp